How to Improve Dental Health in Dogs

 Did you know that over 80% of dogs show signs of dental disease by the age of three?
 Just like other parts of the body, the mouth and teeth are affected by age and general wear and tear.
 Factors such as anatomy, the immune system, nutrition, brushing, genetic disposition and accidents can all affect oral and dental health in different ways.

 In the last decade, dental care for dogs has greatly improved.
 What used to be occasional tooth extractions has now become routine annual dental exams and cleanings.
 Preventive care is more accessible, and we now know that a dog’s oral health is closely linked to their overall well-being.
 As pets live longer due to better nutrition, healthcare, and lifestyles, taking care of their teeth is more important than ever.
-Regular dental care can prevent tooth pain and loss and also protect against serious health problems that can affect their organs and overall lifespan.
+Regular care can prevent tooth pain and loss and also protect against serious health problems that can affect their organs and overall lifespan.

-Let’s Start by Debunking Some Myths:
+Let’s Start by Debunking Some Dental Health Myths:

-• Myth 1: Bad breath is normal for dogs.
+- Myth 1: Bad breath is normal for dogs.

-• Fact: Once considered merely an inconvenience for dog parents, bad breath is now recognised as a valuable diagnostic tool for veterinarians in identifying potential health issues.
+- Fact: Once considered merely an inconvenience for dog parents, bad breath is now recognised as a valuable diagnostic tool for veterinarians in identifying potential health issues.
 It can be a sign of dental disease, but also diabetes, kidney disease, liver disease and oral tumours to mention a few.

-• Myth 2: Dogs naturally clean their teeth by chewing.
+- Myth 2: Dogs naturally clean their teeth by chewing.

-• Fact: Chewing can help, but it is not a substitute for regular brushing and professional cleanings.
+- Fact: Chewing can help, but it is not a substitute for regular brushing and professional cleanings.

-• Myth 3: Dental disease only affects older dogs.
+- Myth 3: Dental disease only affects older dogs.

-• Fact: Dental disease can affect dogs of any age and by the age of 3 most dogs show signs of dental disease.
+- Fact: Dental disease can affect dogs of any age and by the age of 3 most dogs show signs of dental disease.
 One reason dog parents may not recognize the problem is that dogs are notoriously good at hiding their pain for as long as possible.

 Common Dental Issues in Dogs

-Plaque, tartar and gum inflammation/gingivitis are common dental issues.
+These are common dental issues.
 It starts with plaque buildup containing bacteria and food particles.
 Plaque hardens into tartar, which can be easily removed above the gumline during a professional cleaning.
 However, tartar below the gumline is more harmful, causing inflammation, infection, and damage to tooth-supporting structures.
 Even if your dog’s teeth look clean, hidden tartar can lead to serious dental issues and pain.

-Periodontal disease begins with gingivitis, and if untreated, the infection can spread to the tooth socket, causing periodontitis.
+Begins with gingivitis, and if untreated, the infection can spread to the tooth socket, causing periodontitis.
 This severe inflammation damages the bone and eventually causes the tooth to loosen and fall out.

-Periodontitis, a severe form of gum disease, can put a heavy strain on a dog’s body due to the buildup of bacteria.
+A severe form of gum disease, can put a heavy strain on a dog’s body due to the buildup of bacteria.
 Just like in humans, research shows that this kind of constant stress can shorten a dog’s lifespan.
 For example, think of it like a dog’s immune system being on a never-ending guard duty, always fighting off bacteria.
 Over time, this drains energy and wears down the body faster.
 In serious cases, this ongoing battle can lead to infections that affect vital organs like the heart, liver, and kidneys.

-Broken teeth and fractures can happen when dogs chew on objects that are too hard, such as bones, hard chew toys, ice cubes, antlers, and hooves from horses or pigs.
+Can happen when dogs chew on objects that are too hard, such as bones, hard chew toys, ice cubes, antlers, and hooves from horses or pigs.
 Any chew toy or dental treat given to a dog should be able to bend and “give” under pressure.

-Foreign objects stuck in their mouths.
 Dogs that love chewing on toys, ropes, and sticks are at higher risk of getting foreign objects stuck in their mouths.
 Cloth materials can get lodged between teeth, while sticks or firm chew toys may wedge in the roof of the mouth.
 Splinters can hide under the tongue or in the cheek, making them hard to spot.
 In some cases, strings or linear objects may get caught under the tongue, leading to bad breath, loss of appetite, and vomiting.

 How to Recognize Dental Pain in Your Dog